OxyZin/LegacyConsoleLauncher/README.md

 2. Run the launcher and confirm the startup update check logic runs (or trigger the `checkforLink` link).
 3. Observe the progress dialog while downloads happen and verify that the game installs/updates and `releaseInfoFile` is written.

-If you want, I can expand this README with examples of the `releaseInfoFile` format, how to configure nightly URLs, or include screenshots of the progress dialog.

 MIT License
 © 2026 GatoWare